mikajed/grid-project/README.md

 ## Responsive Grid Gallery

-Grid Gallery with a responsive gallery and an animated App Drawer which slides in at the screen width of 768 pixel written in JavaScript
+Grid Gallery with a responsive gallery an animated Hamburger Menu and animated App Drawer which slides in at the screen width of 768 pixel written in JavaScript

 ---